dataflowr/notebooks/README.md

-Material for Deep Learning hands-on courses largely inspired by [fast.ai](http://www.fast.ai/) course: Practical Deep Learning For Coders.
+Material for Deep Learning hands-on courses.

+Largely inspired by [fast.ai](http://www.fast.ai/) course: Practical Deep Learning For Coders but with a different focus.

+The main goal of the courses is to allow students to understand papers, blog posts and codes available online and to adapt them to their projects as soon as possible.
+In particular, we avoid the use of any high-level neural networks API and focus on the [PyTorch](https://pytorch.org/) library in Python.

 ## two courses: